Check out these training and nutrition tips from our friends at GYMGUYZ!

 You and other climbers assigned to your wave will be allowed to line up at the stairwell entrance approximately 15 minutes prior to your wave time.
 Climbers are then released into the stairwells in intervals to ensure a safe and regulated event.

-The Full Climb sponsored by Omron starts at 7:00 a.m. with waves typically scheduled through 3:00 p.m.
+The Full Climb sponsored by Omron ranges from 7:00 a.m. until approximately 3:00 p.m.